You are viewing for the EU. Would you like to view the website for Germany instead?

-The Company A. Spiropoulos and Co.
-SA and all the companies in which the above participates directly or indirectly in more than 50% or each company that it controls or its members are members of another company with more than 50%.
+The Company GNTS E.E and all the companies in which the above participates directly or indirectly in more than 50% or each company that it controls or its members are members of another company with more than 50%.
 Responsible or responsible Company: The company determines the purposes and means of processing the personal data of customers, employees, and members.

 Data subject: The natural or legal persons to whom the data relate and whose identity is known or can be ascertained by the responsible company in which the subject is a customer or an employee or member.

 Personal data: Any information addressed to the data subject.
 Personal data are not considered as personal data, but aggregated data from which the data subjects can no longer be identified.

 Sensitive personal data: Every data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union or relating to health or sexual life, criminal charges or convictions, as well as participation in relevant the above-mentioned person compounds.

 Processing of Personal Data or edit: Any operation or set of operations which is performed on personal data, such as collection, recording, organization, preservation, storage, modification, export, use, transmission, dissemination or otherwise making available, alignment or combination, interconnection, freezing , deletion, destruction.